radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/portal-user-7.png)

-A confirmation email will be sent to the user requesting the access to confirm your decision.
+A confirmation email is sent to the user requesting the access to confirm your decision.

 >[!note] The SMTP must be configured for CFS to be able to send emails.